Aira Caldera

 Aira Caldera is a gigantic volcanic caldera located on the southern end of Kyushu, Japan.
 It is believed to have been formed about 30,000 years ago with a succession of pyroclastic surges.
 It is currently the place of residence to over 900,000 people.
-The shores of Aira Caldera are home to rare flora and fauna, including Japanese bay tree and Japanese black pine.
-The caldera is home to Mount Sakurajima, and the Mount Kirishima group of stratovolcanoes lies to the north of the caldera.
-The most famous and active of this group is Shinmoedake.
+The shores of Aira Caldera have rare flora and fauna, including Japanese bay tree and Japanese black pine.
+The caldera contains the active Mount Sakurajima.

 Aira Caldera has an underlying magma chamber that connects with the Kirishima magmatic system.
 This has enabled magma from the caldera to feed into Sakurajima stratovolcano, causing it to expand over time.
 Thus, Sakurajima has caused a series of disasters such as the eruption in 1914 which killed 58 people and sank the magma chamber by 60 cm.

 History

 Location

 Aira caldera is located on Kyushu, the southernmost island of Japan.
 The supervolcano peaks at 1117 m.

-The colossal eruption forming the Aira Caldera occurred approximately 30,000 years ago.
+The colossal Ito eruption forming the Aira Caldera occurred approximately 30,000 years ago.
 It resulted in tephra and ignimbrite from a vast amount of magma affecting the nearby land.
 The eruption also aided in the formation of the 200 m Kagoshima Bay, which formed after sea water entered the area.